CasperDev/vz-dis-dos/doc/source/Chapter7/diskette.rst

 record of a file, records do not have to start on a sector boundary either.

-Within the data records, the various data fields are separated from one another by commas; they are assigned to the variables defined in the IN# command when they are read.
+Within the data records, the various data fields are separated from one another by commas; they are assigned to the variables defined in the :guilabel:`IN#` command when they are read.